 - 1 tbsp carrots, finely chopped

-- 1 tbsp pointed cabbage, finely chopped
+- 1 tbsp pointed cabbage (Murdoc cabbage) finely chopped (or other crisp cabbage)

 - 1 tbsp pickled cucumber, finely chopped